 Below, we provide a brief overview of the sources of error in measurement of growth of atmospheric CO2 and each of the terms in the carbon budget.
 We then construct a global carbon budget with a full accounting and propagation of error using a Monte Carlo type approach.
 To separate ocean and land uptake we rely on ocean models constrained by observations.
 We conclude with a discussion of the important sources of error and their impact on uncertainties in calculating land and ocean C uptake.

-1.2 Sources of error in atmospheric CO2 measurements
+1.2 Sources of error in global atmospheric CO2 measurements